sukiyy/MySQL-Bootcamp/README.md

 # MySQL-Bootcamp
-Create your own database or interact with existing databases/ Write complex SQL queries across multiple tables/ Build a web app using NodeJS and MySQL/
+Create own database or interact with existing databases/ Write complex SQL queries across multiple tables/ Build a web app using NodeJS and MySQL/
 Model real-world data and generate reports using SQL/